The Annapolis Traditional Dance Society

 brushes, but it's best to bring clean shoes and change before you

-they're terrible for contra dancing anyway).
+they're not good for contra dancing anyway).

 - Our contra dance evenings usually also include a few square